rob-allison/structuredschema/README.md

 # Structured data

 Structured data will be defined here as data having the abstract structure defined in the JSON specification, with the exception that integers and decimals are considered separately.
-Thus it comprises of boolean, integer, decimal, and string as scalar values, with array (aka lists, sequences) and object (mapping values to string keys) as compound values.
-There is also the null value.
+Thus it comprises of Boolean, Integer, Decimal, and String as scalar values, with Array (aka lists, sequences) and Object (mapping values to string keys) as compound values.
+There is also the Null type with its single value null.

 For clarity, the nomenklatura of the JSON spec will be adopted thoughout this project, with the addition of the following terms: field - the name/value pairs found in an object.